armory/documentation/_release_notes/armoryspinnaker_v2.3.5.md

 ## Known Issues
-There are currently no known issues with this release.
+The following known issues exist in this release.
+- Dinghy does not populate expected artifacts

+Please upgrade to Armory Spinnaker 2.3.6

 ###  Spinnaker Community Contributions
 ## Detailed Updates